-Chief Compliance Officer Jobs for OPT Students
+OPT Chief Compliance Officer Jobs

-Chief Compliance Officer roles on OPT require employers to sponsor H-1B or other long-term visas after your work authorization ends.
+Chief Compliance Officer roles on OPT require employers to sponsor H-1B visa or other long-term visas after your work authorization ends.
 Most CCO positions qualify as specialty occupations given the legal and regulatory expertise required.
 Your 12-month OPT window, or 24-month STEM extension if eligible, gives you time to demonstrate value before your employer initiates sponsorship.

-See All Chief Compliance Officer JobsOverview
+See All OPT Chief Compliance Officer JobsOverview

 Showing 5 of 10+ Chief Compliance Officer jobs